Retroperspect/UFO_blog/README.md

 ## Conclusion
 System failures are the byproduct of human design as we humans are prone to produce errors without knowing it, in the current digital age this present problem, system failures can have minor impacts both financially and user satisfaction, or cripple corporations and even result in the loss of lives.
-Avoiding this as developers is our top priority, therefore the use of monitoring systems like Prometheus and grafana is crucial for maintaining a system and avoiding future issues, or in the worst case stop the system before it does too much harm.
+Avoiding this as developers is our top priority, therefore the use of monitoring systems like Prometheus and grafana is indicating that, it is crucial for maintaining a system and avoiding future issues, or in the worst case stop the system before it does too much harm.
 Another benefit from monitoring is learning from mistakes that haven't happened yet, you know the saying "A fool learns only from his own mistakes.
 A wise man learns from the mistakes of others." we learn from mistakes that haven't happened yet by monitoring.
-With monitoring, you can to a sudden extend predict the future.
+With monitoring, you can to a certain extend predict the future.

 [1]:https://www.coscale.com/blog/prometheus-monitoring-pros-and-cons
 [2]:https://grafana.com/grafana/testimonials